midcodegabby/ARM-TSL2591/tools/README.md

 This makefile allows for programming and debugging the STM32L476xxx Nucleo-64
 MCU/PCB with the files in this project.
 Make sure all files are in the same
-directory when using this makefile (or use autotools or something).
+directory when using this makefile.

 Command uses:
 all -> compile and link all files into a .elf file called final.elf